Information for Bicyclists

 Capital City Trail Pavement Restoration

 Dane County Parks is undertaking the first major upgrade to the Capital City Trail since its completion in 2000 by repaving 9.5 miles of trail from Nob Hill Road to Verona Road to improve both ride and safety.
 The project is anticipated to be completed in three phases in three years, 2018-2020.
-Phase one is scheduled to commence in the summer of 2018 and phases two and three are anticipated to follow in consecutive years.
-New updates will include the installation of ADA compliant detectable warning panels at road and railroad crossings as well as the implementation of the Capital City Trail Wayfinding Plan on all phases.
+Phase one was completed in 2018 and phases two and three are anticipated to follow in consecutive years.
+Updates include new asphalt surfacing, gravel shoulders, ADA compliant detectable warning panels at crossings, centerline striping, and signage updates with the implementation of the Capital City Trail Wayfinding Plan on all phases.
 To view documents and materials related to this project please visit the Capital City Trail Pavement Restoration webpage.

 - Park Facilities Accessible by Bus or Bike Trail (PDF)